Bold as Love (album)

 Bold as Love is the debut album by Bardeux.
 During their short run as a group, Bardeux spun off both mainstream and dance hits.
-Their first single "Magic Carpet Ride" peaked at number #81 on the Billboard Hot 100 chart.
-Their third single and most notable song of their career was "When We Kiss," which peaked at #36 on the Hot 100.
-Their last single "Hold Me, Hold Me" didn't chart.
-The album peaked at number 104 on the Billboard 200.
-This is the only album upon which Lisa "Jaz" Teaney appeared.
+Their first single "Magic Carpet Ride" peaked at number No. 81 on the Billboard Hot 100 chart.
+Their third single and most notable song of their career was "When We Kiss," which peaked at No. 36 on the Hot 100.
+Their last single, "Hold Me, Hold Me", didn't chart.
+The album peaked at No. 104 on the Billboard 200.
+It is the only album on which Lisa "Jaz" Teaney appeared.